King Charles III's Coronation: See Every Royal’s Outfit

 Glorious and grandeur.
 The crowning of King Charles III is almost upon Us — and promises a number of splendid fashion statements.

-While the 73-year-old monarch — who assumed his place as sovereign following the death of his mother, Queen Elizabeth II, in September 2022 — will cue the pomp and circumstance with a number of historic robes and a magnificent crown on Saturday, May 6, other members of the royal family are expected to command attention with stately styles.
+While the 73-year-old monarch — who assumed his place as sovereign following the death of his mother, Queen Elizabeth II, in September 2022 — will cue the pomp and circumstance with a number of historic robes and a magnificent crown on Saturday, May 6, other members of the royal family — and other royals around the world — are expected to command attention with stately styles.

 The official event is being held at Westminster Abbey in London and will be conducted by the Archbishop of Canterbury.
 The Coronation Service will be the main event on the first day of Coronation Weekend.
 Charles and his wife, Queen Consort Camilla, will arrive at Westminster Abbey from Buckingham Palace in what’s known as “The King’s Procession.”
 Camilla — who also assumed her new royal title after Her Majesty’s death — will also be crowned on Saturday.